kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company is developing a new machine learning model solution in AWS.
 The models are developed as independent microservices that fetch about 1 GB of model data from Amazon S3 at startup and load the data into memory.
 Users access the models through an asynchronous API.
-Users can send a request or a batch of requests and specify where the results should be sent.The company provides models to hundreds of users.
+Users can send a request or a batch of requests and specify where the results should be sent.
+The company provides models to hundreds of users.
 The usage patterns for the models are irregular Some models could be unused for days or weeks.
 Other models could receive batches of thousands of requests at a time.
 Which solution meets these requirements?
 - [ ] The requests from the API are sent to an Application Load Balancer (ALB).
 Models are deployed as AWS Lambda functions invoked by the ALB.
 - [ ] The requests from the API are sent to the models Amazon Simple Queue Service (Amazon SQS) queue.
 Models are deployed as AWS Lambda functions triggered by SQS events AWS Auto Scaling is enabled on Lambda to increase the number of vCPUs based on the SQS queue size.
 - [ ] The requests from the API are sent to the model's Amazon Simple Queue Service (Amazon SQS) queue.
 Models are deployed as Amazon Elastic Container Service (Amazon ECS) services reading from the queue AWS App Mesh scales the instances of the ECS cluster based on the SQS queue size.
-- [ ] The requests from the API are sent to the models Amazon Simple Queue Service (Amazon SQS) queue.
+- [x] The requests from the API are sent to the models Amazon Simple Queue Service (Amazon SQS) queue.
 Models are deployed as Amazon Elastic Container Service (Amazon ECS) services reading from the queue AWS Auto Scaling is enabled on Amazon ECS for both the cluster and copies of the service based on the queue size.

+### A company runs a web application on Amazon EC2 instances in an Auto Scaling group that has a target group.
+The company designed the application to work with session affinity (sticky sessions) for a better user experience.
+The application must be available publicly over the internet as an endpoint.
+A WAF must be applied to the endpoint for additional security.
+Session affinity (sticky sessions) must be configured on the endpoint.
+Which combination of steps will meet these requirements?
+(Choose two.)

+- [ ] Create a public Network Load Balancer.
+Specify the application target group.
+- [ ] Create a Gateway Load Balancer.
+Specify the application target group.
+- [x] Create a public Application Load Balancer.
+Specify the application target group.
+- [ ] Create a second target group.
+Add Elastic IP addresses to the EC2 instances.
+- [x] Create a web ACL in AWS WAF.
+Associate the web ACL with the endpoint

+### A company runs a web application on Amazon EC2 instances in an Auto Scaling group behind an Application Load Balancer that has sticky sessions enabled.
+The web server currently hosts the user session state.
+The company wants to ensure high availability and avoid user session state loss in the event of a web server outage.
+Which solution will meet these requirements?

+- [ ]  Use an Amazon ElastiCache for Memcached instance to store the session dat- [  ] Update the application to use ElastiCache for Memcached to store the session state.
+- [x]  Use Amazon ElastiCache for Redis to store the session state.
+Update the application to use ElastiCache for Redis to store the session state.
+- [ ]  Use an AWS Storage Gateway cached volume to store session data.
+Update the application to use AWS Storage Gateway cached volume to store the session state.
+- [ ]  Use Amazon RDS to store the session state.
+Update the application to use Amazon RDS to store the session state.

+### A company is designing a web application with an internet-facing Application Load Balancer (ALB).
+The company needs the ALB to receive HTTPS web traffic from the public internet.
+The ALB must send only HTTPS traffic to the web application servers hosted on the Amazon EC2 instances on port 443.
+The ALB must perform a health check of the web application servers over HTTPS on port 8443.
+Which combination of configurations of the security group that is associated with the ALB will meet these requirements?
+(Choose three.)

+- [x] Allow HTTPS inbound traffic from 0.0.0.0/0 for port 443.
+- [ ] Allow all outbound traffic to 0.0.0.0/0 for port 443.
+- [x] Allow HTTPS outbound traffic to the web application instances for port 443.
+- [ ] Allow HTTPS inbound traffic from the web application instances for port 443.
+- [x] Allow HTTPS outbound traffic to the web application instances for the health check on port 8443.
+- [ ] Allow HTTPS inbound traffic from the web application instances for the health check on port 8443.

+### A company hosts an application on AWS.
+The application gives users the ability to upload photos and store the photos in an Amazon S3 bucket.
+The company wants to use Amazon CloudFront and a custom domain name to upload the photo files to the S3 bucket in the eu-west-1 Region.
+Which solution will meet these requirements?
+(Choose two.)

+- [x] Use AWS Certificate Manager (ACM) to create a public certificate in the us-east-1 Region.
+Use the certificate in CloudFront.
+Most Voted
+- [ ] Use AWS Certificate Manager (ACM) to create a public certificate in eu-west-1.
+Use the certificate in CloudFront.
+- [ ] Configure Amazon S3 to allow uploads from CloudFront.
+Configure S3 Transfer Acceleration.
+- [x] Configure Amazon S3 to allow uploads from CloudFront origin access control (OAC).
+Most Voted
+- [ ] Configure Amazon S3 to allow uploads from CloudFront.
+Configure an Amazon S3 website endpoint.